 This section describes the conversions supported by the master type converter.
-While the conversions described here are built into the Java Router core, it is also possible to extend the type conversion with custom converters (see Type Converters on page 41).
+While the conversions described here are built into the Java Router core, it is also possible to extend the type conversion with custom converters (see Type Converters).

-Usually, the type converter is called indirectly through convenience functions, such as Message.getBody(Class<T> type) or

-Message.getHeader(String name, Class<T> type).
+Usually, the type converter is called indirectly through convenience functions, such as Message.getBody(Class<T> type) Or Message.getHeader(String name, Class<T> type).
 It is also possible to invoke the master type converter directly.
-For example, if you have an exchange object, exchange, you could convert a given value to a String as follows:
+For example, if you have an exchange object, exchange, you could convert a given value to a string as follows: